 Chief Executive Officer

 Lynette E. Jaramillo has more than 30 years of management experience.
 She is a proactive and highly motivated leader with exceptional problem-solving skills.
 From 1990 to 1995 she was the Arizona Area Manager of the second largest national home care provider.
 In 1995 she opened the southeastern Arizona market for a privately owned home health agency which grew to be the largest privately owned home health agency in Tucson.
 She left in 1998 after the agency was sold to a regional home care provider.
 After leaving the home health agency, Lynette partnered with Agnes C. Poore to found Casa de la Luz Hospice.
 Lynette is the 2015 first-place winner in the Women of Influence awards, Outstanding Entrepreneur category.
-She is currently a member of the Mayor’s Senior Task Force for the City of Tucson and a member of Women at the Top, and the CEO Roundtable of Southern Arizona.
+She is currently a member of the Mayor’s Senior Task Force for the City of Tucson, Women at the Top, and the CEO Roundtable of Southern Arizona.

 Chief Clinical Officer